KunpengLi1994/PsTuts/README.md

 ## Reference
 If you found this code useful, please cite the following paper:

-If you found this code useful, please cite the following paper:

     @inproceedings{li2020pstuts,
       title={Screencast Tutorial Video Understanding},
       author={Li, Kunpeng and Fang, Chen and Wang, Zhaowen and Kim, Seokhwan and Jin, Hailin and Fu, Yun},